bharath143-vk/Netflix-GPT/README.md

  - create redux store with userslice
  - created signout
  - added update profile
+ - BugFix:sign up user displayname and profile picture update(in handlesignUp function)
+ - BugFix: if the user is not logged in Redirect /browse to Login and vice -versa
+ - Unsbuscribed to the onAuthStateChanged callback(when component unmount we should unsubscribe) -Register TMDB api and create an app& get access token
+ - get data from tmdb now playing movie list API
 # Features
 -Login/Sign up
     - Sign in/sign up